oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 Another significant UML concept is that JADN distinguishes among all four multiplicity types ([UML](#uml), Table 7.1), while logical models typically support only sets.
-JADN's interpretation of this is summarized in the Table 3-2 replicates the information from UML Table 7.1 and adds the equivalent JADN types.
+Table 3-2 replicates the information from UML Table 7.1 and adds the equivalent JADN types.
 Note that the UML Specification cites the "traditional names" in its "Collection Type" column.